Hyper100/hypshell/README.md

 `usage: ./hypshell.py [options] port`

 **NOTE: To exit the program you have to enter "exit" on the shell session even if you can't read the input**
-### Examples:
-Start a reverse shell listener on port 4242 and start an alternative screen:

-`hypshell.py 4242`

-Handle `^\` to exit the program:

-`hypshell.py 4242 -q`

-Use connect mode and verbose

-`hypshell.py 4242 -vx 127.0.0.1`

-Set shell to `/bin/sh` and use python3 PTY stabilization method

-`hypshell.py 4242 -s /bin/sh -m python3`

 ## Options
 ```